v2saumb/conferencecentral/README.md

 ### getSessionsBySpeaker(self, request):
 Return sessions by a speaker.

-    * REQUEST -  FindSpeakerForm  search parameters for the speakers session.
+    * REQUEST -  FindSpeakerForm  search parameters for the speaker’s session.
 	* RESPONSE - SessionForms - list of ConferenceSessions by the speaker.
 	* PATH - 'speaker/sessions'
     * METHOD_TYPE - GET